VirtusLab/scala-cli/website/docs/guides/offline.md

 - you want to have more control over the artifacts being downloaded
 - your development environment has restricted access to the Internet or certain web domains

 In this mode Scala CLI will only use local artifacts cached by coursier.
-Any attempts to download new artifacts will fail if they are not recoverable.
+Any attempts to download artifacts will fail unless they're available locally in cache or there is a known fallback.
 This applies to everything that Scala CLI normally manages behind the scenes:
 - Scala language and compiler artifacts
 - JVM artifacts